Bean validation involves validating user input using Tapestry's built-in support for the JSR 303 Bean Validation API.

-Tapestry provides a powerful validation mechanism (see Forms and Validation).
+Tapestry has always provided a powerful non-JSR 303 validation mechanism (see Forms and Validation).
 Among other things this mechanism allows you to annotate your domain model classes with the @Validate annotation.
-This annotation is problematic if your domain model is used in non-Tapestry applications as well as in Tapestry applications.
+However, this annotation is problematic if your domain model is used in non-Tapestry applications as well as in Tapestry applications.
 Your non-Tapestry application becomes dependent on tapestry5-annotations module.
-To make your domain model independent from Tapestry you can use the JSR 303: Bean Validation.
+To make your domain model independent from Tapestry you can use the JSR 303: Bean Validation instead.
 This library provides integration between Tapestry and JSR-303.

 The Tapestry's JSR 303 - Bean Validation Library is responsible for configuring and bootstrapping the Validator for you.
 In order to use this library you have to choose an implementation of the JSR-303 specification like Hibernate Validator 4.x.
 This library is not specific to any implementation of JSR-303 and will work with any implementation of your choice.

 The BeanValidatorSource service is responsible for bootstrapping the Validator.
 You can contribute a BeanValidatorConfigurer to the configuration of this service in order to participate on the configuration of Validator.

 In JSR-303 validation groups are used to define a subset of the constraints validated at a given time.
 If no validation group is specified the Default group is taken.
 By default, Tapestry passes only this group to Validator.
 You can tell Tapestry to pass more groups by contributing group classes into the configuration of the BeanValidatorSource service.